La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 Kira said the first three sentences.
-In the first, _``|qe''_ indicates that the current speaker, the narrator, should be saved while Kira speaks.
-The words _``|jai !qo -kira''_ are added to the second and third sentences automatically.
-Finally, _``qa''_ restores the narrator as speaker and his modal phrase is put on automatically.
+In the first, _|qe_ indicates that the current speaker, the narrator, should be saved while Kira speaks.
+The words _|jai !qo -kira_ are added to the second and third sentences automatically.
+Finally, _qa_ restores the narrator as speaker and his modal phrase is put on automatically.

 Tenses are handled the same way.
-If you put _``|qe -cnu !X''_ on the opening descriptive sentence (where X is an event identifying when the sentence happens) then it will be propagated to subsequent sentences automatically --- unlike in English where a syntactically complicated and less precise tense has to be used on every sentence.
+If you put _|qe -cnu !X_ on the opening descriptive sentence (where X is an event identifying when the sentence happens) then it will be propagated to subsequent sentences automatically --- unlike in English where a syntactically complicated and less precise tense has to be used on every sentence.
 John Parks-Clifford, then with the Loglan Institute, originally developed this concept of tense defaults [TL43].

 ### Compound Predicates

 A key organizational element of _gua\spi_ is the compound predicate, a sequence of words heading a phrase.
 The motivation to make compounds is threefold.
 First, you can use a single argument list to say what amounts to two sentences, which when compounded are much easier for the listener to interpret.
-Second, just as we use Latin prefixes in English to make many words from one, e.g. ``ob-ject'', ``pro-ject'', ``in-ject'', ``ab-ject'', most meanings in _gua\spi_ are achieved by combining a much broader range of predicates.
+Second, just as we use Latin prefixes in English to make many words from one, e.g. ob-ject, pro-ject, in-ject, ab-ject, most meanings in _gua\spi_ are achieved by combining a much broader range of predicates.
 A beginner can learn the primitive words (_qury_), about 1400, and then stick them together in self-created compounds which he can expect any listener to understand, while to achieve the same range of expression in natural languages the speaker and the listener must master a huge vocabulary in which most of the words are rarely used.
 Third, the compound words are deconstructed into phrases headed by one _qury_ word each, and semantically processing these phrases is much easier than in natural languages because there are so few _qury_ that must be kept track of.

 There are three main patterns to the compounds.
-First, if the main word has a case with a default linker of _``vo''_ or _``bi''_ \--- that is, a case for an infinitive --- a word compounded with high even tone `-' is the predicate of that infinitive, and the main word case before the infinitive (before conversion) becomes the infinitive's first case.
+First, if the main word has a case with a default linker of _vo_ or _bi_ \--- that is, a case for an infinitive --- a word compounded with high even tone `-' is the predicate of that infinitive, and the main word case before the infinitive (before conversion) becomes the infinitive's first case.
 (Exceptions are noted in the dictionary.)

 >